Phytoplankton Culture: A How-to Guide to Growing Phytoplankton at Home

 You harvest the phytoplankton by removing 1/2 to 2/3 of the culture from the growing container, approximately once/week.

 Simply pour out 2/3 of the culture into a storage container (or package into smaller bottles) and refill the volume with new (aged) culture media.

 A quick post here to think about—do you want or need a continuous source of the freshest phytoplankton or do you want to minimize the time you spend doing all the phytoplankton culture chores?

-As I described it here, your phytoplankton culture will yield ~2 gallons of dense culture about every 7 days or so (depending on the intensity of the light, bubbling, culture growth, etc.).
-If you can’t use or store that much, you may want to scale back and use smaller bottles and/or stagger the harvest days.
+Your phytoplankton culture will yield ~2 bottles full of dense culture about every 7 days.
+The actual amount depends on the intensity of the light, bubbling, culture growth, etc. If you can’t use or store that much, you may want to scale back and use smaller bottles and/or stagger the harvest days.

-Once they green up, harvest an equal amount every time (go back to 2/3 for all containers) and your containers will be mature/ready for harvest on different days of the week.
+Once they green up, harvest an equal amount every time (go back to 2/3 for all containers).
+They will be mature/ready for harvest on different days of the week.
 That will optimize your process for freshness.

 Phytoplankton Culture Storage

 Try to use some of your fresh phytoplankton right away.
 If you did grow more than you can use, storing your phytoplankton is easy.

 Simply fill and cap empty water bottles and keep it in the refrigerator.